vabhatt/Python-Web-Development-Projects/Django_Personal_Learning_Journal/learning_site/README.txt

 As a user I can record entries with a title, what I learned in a list of resources.

-As a user I have many courses of which he can select any course and i would be able to see various attributes like date of creation,course is live or not.
+As a user I have many courses of which I can select any course and i would be able to see various attributes like date of creation,course is live or not.

 As a user I can also see time to complete this course and whats mine status of the course(with the help of radio buttons) and i can also change the status of the course and finally save it.